codebreaker0001/WebAnnotator/README.md

-# simple Web- Highlighter extension made using HTML , Tailiwind-CSS and JAVASCIPT
+# Simple Web- Highlighter extension made using HTML , Tailiwind-CSS and JAVASCIPT
-# to use download the code or clone the repository
+# To use download the code or clone the repository
-# Now to go to chrome extesnions , then click on the Load unpacked , then select the extension folder and use .
+# Now go to chrome extesnions , then click on the Load unpacked , then select the extension folder and ready to use .